Listen to Lemberg parents

 Scott has been a head teacher for the Thunderbirds at Lemberg since October, 1993.
 He loves all aspects of teaching preschoolers, including science experiments, gardening, outdoor games, book making, storytelling, and all creative art and writing activities.
 He is especially interested in music and movement activities.
 Scott leads Aloha Friday - Lemberg’s weekly, center-wide sing and dance along.

 Outside of Lemberg, Scott is a writer and performer of songs for children and families.
 For more than 25 years, he has been entertaining audiences with his upbeat and funky folk songs, rock tunes, and stories at libraries, childcare centers, elementary schools, hospitals and town events.
 Additionally, he leads small music and movement groups for infants, toddlers and preschoolers, and offers workshops for teachers and parents to help them incorporate music into their classrooms and homes.

 Scott is a member of the Children's Music Network (CMN), a national organization that celebrates the positive power of music in the lives of children by sharing songs, exchanging ideas and creating community.

-Scott has a B.S. in early childhood education from the University of Massachusetts, Amherst, and is EEC certified.
+Scott has a B.S. in early childhood education from the University of MMassachusetts, Amherst, and is EEC certified.
 He has two children, and absolutely loves being a dad.
 For more information about Scott, visit his website.

 Sieara has been a member of the Lemberg family since 2012 as a teaching assistant, summer head teacher, and now, a teaching fellow.
 She has worked with every age group, and is especially excited about working with the infants and toddlers!